-If you have an abnormal heart rhythm or if the electrical impulses do not travel through your heart properly, your doctor may decide your heart needs additional support.
-A number of advanced medical devices can help support your heart by using painless electrical signals to keep it beating regularly and/or improve function.
+If you have an abnormal heart rhythm or if the electrical impulses don’t travel through your heart properly, your doctor may decide that your heart needs additional support.
+Several advanced medical devices can help support your heart by using painless electrical signals to keep it beating regularly and/or improve function.
 These devices may not only improve symptoms but have been shown to improve long-term survival.

-These devices are constantly getting smaller, more efficient, and with longer lasting batteries.
-Typically these devices are inserted with a local anaesthetic.
+The devices are constantly getting smaller, more efficient, and with longer-lasting batteries.
+These devices are usually inserted under local anaesthetic.
 They are positioned under your collarbone so as not to be visible on the outside of your body.
 Most devices will require periodic monitoring, usually annually, on an outpatient basis.

 |How medical devices work in heart failure|

 |Cardiac Resynchronisation Therapy in Heart Failure: The essentials for primary care physicians|